jenkinsci/crowd2-plugin/README.md

 The Jenkins project [governance document](https://www.jenkins.io/project/governance/#license) and the [plugin hosting instructions](https://www.jenkins.io/doc/developer/publishing/preparation/#license) both note that the Jenkins project requires that plugins distributed by the Jenkins project must be open source and use open source dependencies.

+## Atlassian announcement

 Atlassian has announced [Crowd Server will no longer be supported after February 15, 2024](https://www.atlassian.com/licensing/crowd#crowd-data-center).
 Users of Crowd Server must migrate to Crowd Data Center.

+## Restoring distibituion

+This plugin distribution may be restored if there are any volunteers willing to replace closed-source products with their own open-source implementation.
+If you are willing to do this, please open a ticket at https://github.com/jenkins-infra/helpdesk to unarchive this repo and add yourself to the maintainers.

+# Crowd 2 Plugin for Jenkins (crowd2-plugin)

 [![Build Status](https://ci.jenkins.io/buildStatus/icon?job=Plugins/crowd2-plugin/master)](https://ci.jenkins.io/job/Plugins/job/crowd2-plugin/job/master/)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=jenkins-crowd2-plugin&metric=coverage)](https://sonarcloud.io/dashboard?id=jenkins-crowd2-plugin)